 If your budget doesn’t include all your expenses, you will be wondering why you’re spending so much more money than the budget suggests you spend.

-If you don’t know all the expenses that should be included in your budget, you can find a free monthly household expenses to include in your budget cheatsheet here.
+If you don’t know all the expenses that should be included in your budget, you can find a free monthly household expenses guide to include in your budget cheatsheet here.

 There’s nothing worse than going through all the work of creating a budget only to realize that you forgot to include certain expenses and having to redo your whole budget to fit them in.